Why is my new kitten crying?

 Time, love and patience.
 Your kitten needs time while he adjusts to his new home and plenty of love to make him feel secure.
 I have found my kittens tend to settle in within a few days and the crying abates.

 - Firstly remember that this should pass.
-Excessive meowing and crying should resolve when your kitten has settled in.
+Excessive meowing and crying usually resolves once the kitten has settled in.
 In the meantime, you need to help him to settle in.
 Keep your kitten close to you during the day, as much as is possible.
 He will appreciate the company and can get to know you.

 - If you are out for long periods, consider adopting two kittens, so they can settle in together and keep each other company.

 - During the day, try to schedule several play sessions with your kitten.
 In the wild, a cat hunts his prey, kills and then eats it, followed by sleep.
 Wand toys are particularly good for this, let him chase and hunt the toy, at the end of the game, let him catch and kill his prey.
 Feed him immediately after his play session to mimic the hunt, eat, sleep cycle.
 Not only will playing help him sleep, but it will also assist in helping him get to know you.